 Iain is also the creator and co-presenter of the For the Many podcast, which he records with former Home Secretary Jacqui Smith.
 In 2018, he launched a new podcast, Iain Dale’s Book Club, with guests including Sebastian Faulks, Jeffrey Archer and James O’Brien.

 His book Why Can’t We All Just Get Along: Shout Less, Listen More was published in August 2020 by HarperCollins.
 Why Can’t We All Just Get Along is part-memoir, part-polemic about the state of discourse in Britain and the world today.
+The Prime Ministers, a compendium of essays on all 55 British Prime Ministers, edited by Iain, was published in November 2020 by Hodder & Stoughton.

 Praise for Why Can’t We All Just Get Along: